arguelluz/Irreversible_plasticity/README.md

 grns.sh also includes routines to check correct syntax

 ## Workflow
-Change parameters in file "start"
+Change parameters in file start.mod.90
+recompile program by running grns.sh
-Run models from file "grns2"
+Run models using program grns.e

+## Program structure
 Requires 3 main files:

-* start: Declares most variables used in simuations
+* start: Declares most variables used in simulation
 * development: Contains developmental loop for each individual
-* grns2: Contains evolutionary loop (fitness evaluation, mutation etc) Calls start for global parameters and development for each individual Loads pre-trained networks named in the GRNames.dat file (for now, working to include it as a parameter in "start")
+* grns2: Contains evolutionary loop (fitness evaluation, mutation etc)

+Calls start for global parameters and development for each individual.

+## Manual input options

+If option training = 0, loads pre-trained networks specified by name in start file (lines 92+).
+If option mzadhoc = 1, loads manually specified hidden to phenotype matrices from /files/mzadhoc.dat Matrix format is rows = genes, columns = traits.
+The first rows specify the continuous connection weights, followed by the discrete presence/absence connection data.

 ## Output file format
 Running GRN2 generates files in the following format:
 GRN_TARGET_THRESHOLD_REPLICATE_TIME_TARGET1_REPLICATE1_TIME1.dat
 Where GRN is the file identifier
 TARGET is a string of integers which identifies the multivariate targets in format E1T1E1T2ENT1ENT2 THRESHOLD is an integer stating in which cell the target E1T1E1T2 switches to ENT1ENT2 TIME is an integer describing which simulation checkpoint is recored
 REPLICATE is an integer which denotes the unique ID of the random replicates (random seed)